Run a First Targeted Analysis

 Pyruvate,C3H4O3,2.8,M-H

-On the Extract page, click Select Folder and choose the folder with your .raw files.
-The number of files appears next to the folder name.
+On the Extract page, click Select Folder and choose the folder containing .raw, .mzml, or .mzml.gz files.
+LEAF displays the file count next to the folder name.

 [Screenshot: folder selector with files counted]

-Drag compounds.csv onto the upload zone — or click to browse.
-You'll see your compounds parsed into a table.
-Click Validate to check for formula or adduct errors.
+Drag compounds.csv onto the upload zone, or click to browse.
+LEAF parses the compounds into an editable table.
+Click Validate to check formulas, adducts, retention times, and duplicate entries.

 [Screenshot: compound list editor with validated rows]